13

 Zucchini Blossoms

-Before I went to Italy, I had no idea what a fried zucchini blossom was.
+Before I traveled to Italy, I had no idea what a fried zucchini blossom was.

 The thought of anything zucchini related really turned my stomach.
 Except zucchini bread, which if made properly, tastes of sweet cake with not even a hint of zucchini flavor.